 - a.
-MVMU may include distinct interconnected, multi-generational, residential neighborhoods. - b.
-Residential neighborhoods may feature easy access to a network of open space which may include bicycle/pedestrian facilities, greenways and blueways. - c.
+MVMU shall include distinct interconnected, multi-generational, residential neighborhoods. - b.
+Residential neighborhoods shall feature easy access to a network of open space which may include bicycle/pedestrian facilities, greenways and blueways. - c.
 Assisted Living Facilities shall be permitted within areas designated as Neighborhood Residential. - d.
-Non-residential land uses located within areas designated as Neighborhood Residential shall be designed and developed to protect the integrity of the surrounding residential land uses. - e.
-Internal Commercial sites shall only be built within the Neighborhood Residential areas to provide for local daily convenience goods, retail, professional, office showrooms, healthcare, personal and business services. - f.
+Non-residential land uses located within areas designated as Neighborhood Residential shall be designed and developed to protect the integrity of the surrounding residential land uses.

+- e.
+Internal Commercial sites shall be a maximum of four acres, although the total acreage of all Internal Commercial shall not exceed 16 acres, and shall only be built within the Neighborhood Residential Land Use District to provide for local daily convenience goods, retail, professional, office showrooms, healthcare, personal and business services. - f.
 Both single-use and multi-use development sites can be located within Internal Commercial areas. - g.
-Medium- to high-density residential will be permitted in areas designated as Neighborhood Residential.
+Medium- to high-density residential will be permitted in these areas provided they are located on the upper floors of a mixed-use building. - h.
+Multi-use development on a single parcel shall be designed and developed to protect the integrity of the surrounding land uses.